flenniken/collections/docs/notification.md

 scripts/notification --publish all "New Tokyo collection"
 ~~~

-The command scans DynamoDB and sends a push notification to each
+The command scans DynamoDB and sends one push per device endpoint.
+The same iPhone can be stored under more than one Cognito user;
+duplicate endpoints are skipped so the phone gets one notification.
-matching subscription.
-Use "all" to notify every subscriber, or pass
+Use "all" to notify every subscriber, or pass a Cognito user id to
-a Cognito user id to test with one user.
-Add a subject line to the
+test with one user.
+Add a subject line to the [VAPID] section of
-[VAPID] section of ~/.aws/vapid (contact email for web-push).
+~/.aws/vapid (contact email for web-push).

 When a push endpoint returns 410 Gone, 404 Not Found, or Apple's 400
 `VapidPkHashMismatch` (subscription created with an old VAPID public
-key), the subscription is removed from DynamoDB automatically.
+key), every DynamoDB row for that endpoint is removed.
+That is how
+invalid subscriptions are deleted. iPhone notification permission is
+per app, not per logged-in user, so turning notifications off in
+Settings does not delete rows by user id.

 ## List Subscriptions